Race and health in the United States: Background

 The U.S. Census definition of race is often applied in biomedical research in the United States.
 According to the Census Bureau in 2018, race refers to one's self-identification with a certain racial group.
 The Bureau also specifies that its use of "race" is as a social concept, not a biological or anthropological one.
 The Census Bureau recognizes five races: Black or African American, White (European American), Asian, Native Hawaiian or other Pacific Islander, and American Indian or Alaska Native.
 Despite the fact that the United States continues to become more diverse, these Census categories have not changed for almost 20 years.
 The Census Bureau also recognizes differences in ethnicity among the population, and it defines ethnicity as whether a person is of Hispanic origin or not.
 For this reason, ethnicity is broken out into two categories in its data, Hispanic or Latino and Not Hispanic or Latino.
 Hispanics may report as any race.
+These categories are used across most federal health surveys and statistical systems, which is why emerging patterns in mortality, chronic illnesses and diseases, and access to care in the U.S. are reported along the same racial and ethnic lines.

 The 2010 U.S. census further specifies the number of Americans who identified with each racial and ethnic group; in 2010, 38.9 million identified as African American, 14.6 million as Asian American, 2.9 million as American Indian or Alaskan Native and 50.4 million as Hispanic or Latino.
+These numbers are used in national reports, such as CDC's Health, United States and AHRQ's National Healthcare Quality and Disparities Reports, to calculate rates and compare different results across multiple groups over time.